eastandwestwind/notes/_posts/2015-07-02-chocolatechip.md

 title: Mrs. Handford's Chocolate Chip Cookies
 ---

-Important: a couple hours before starting, set the butter out to soften.
+IMPORTANT: This recipe takes 2 days, mostly just waiting, but oh it is worth it.
+Be sure to set the butter out to soften a couple hours before starting.

 2 cups minus 2 tablespoons (8 1/2 ounces) cake flour
 1 2/3 cups (8 1/2 ounces) bread flour